 LATEST VISIT:

 As I talk about here: https://wp.me/paqIPF-69 it started out as a magical night and I fully expected it to end the same.
 As we made our way across the river into New Hope, the energy of the night changed.
 I began to get anxious and a little uneasy.
-Unsure where this was coming from, I said nothing and we continued on – parking the car and taking a nice walk through town to the Inn.
-As we got closer, the unease and anxiety got stronger until I was noticeably agitated and uneasy.
-When we entered the Logan Inn, I didn’t take note that I wasn’t sensing the usual spirit activity.
+Unsure where this was coming from, I said nothing and we continued on – parking the car and taking a nice stroll through town to the Inn.
+As we got closer, the unease and anxiety got stronger until I was noticeably agitated.
+When we entered the Logan Inn, I didn’t realize that I wasn’t sensing the usual benign spirit activity.
 I didn’t encounter the soldier, feel the children, or see the woman.
 In fact, all was quiet except for the uneasy, anxious feeling.

 Anyone that is involved in the paranormal knows that spirits and the paranormal are not always present – activity and involvement comes and goes – so not encountering anyone isn’t completely unusual.
 Except if you are at the Logan Inn.
 The lack of energies or presence of spirits should have been a warning sign to me.

 Shaking my head, I went back to rinsing my hands and suddenly the entire room went dark.
-Jumping back, and I must be completely candid here – I may have yelped a bit.
+Jumping back and – I am being completely candid here – I may have yelped a bit.
 I say yelped because a yell or a scream was quite beyond me at this point.
 This activity, coupled with the feeling and energy I had been experiencing, was too much.
 After an eternity (ok, so it was probably only the breath of a second) the lights came back on.
-As I stared at my wide-eyed, startled self in the mirror, I seen something that rocked me – no easy thing to do anymore.
+As I stared at my wide-eyed, startled self in the mirror, I seen something that rocked me to my core – no easy thing to do anymore.

 Eventually, my feet did move and thankfully so did my arms.
 I startled out of that bathroom and straight down the hall and out the front door.
 My poor husband tried to stop me – he wanted to get a few pictures – but I was having none of it.
 In fact, I still was so shaken I couldn’t even explain or find the right words to describe this horror I had witnessed.